About this course

 A 5% alumni discount is available for Rose Bruford College BA (Hons) alumni undertaking a full time 13 months MA programme or the first year of an MFA programme.

-The Department for Business Innovation and Skills provide a loan for eligible UK/EU students of up to £10,609 per student for postgraduate Masters study.
+The Department for Business Innovation and Skills provide a loan for eligible UK/EU students of up to £11,222 per student for postgraduate Masters study.
+Please see the video below for guidance.

 The degree is made up of 5 modules, 4 x 30 credit modules and 1 final double-weighted 60 credit module.
 Normally each module is studied over a 2‐3 month period culminating in a practical performance-based project.
 Additionally, you will be expected to submit a critical reflection related to the module based upon your personal research and related to and your professional development.